-- Resettlement and compensation of Project-Affected Persons shall be carried out in compliance with (a) applicable BiH/FBiH legislation, particularly and Expropriation Law, (b) applicable EBRD requirements (e.g. the World Bank Group's OD 4.30), and (c) internationally accepted good practice. - 2.
-Owners and users residing in or using Project affected land at the time of the cut-off date are eligible to compensation or assistance, as long as they have been granted the right to compensation in the Decision on Expropriation as follows: - o Registered properties shall be compensated according to the Expropriation Law - Non registered properties, for which the legalisation process has been successfully completed before the Decision of Expropriation, shall undergo expropriation in accordance with the Expropriation Law. - Non registered properties used as permanent residences, which have not been legalised before the Decision on Expropriation (even if the legalisation process is underway but was not completed) shall be treated as illegally constructed buildings and no compensation shall be paid to the occupants.
-Certificate of permanent residence delivered by the relevant authority will be used as evidence that a building is used as a residential structure.
-However, upon proposal of the Federal Ministry of Transport and Communications, the FBiH Government may make case by case compensation decisions regarding these illegal residential structures. - Occupants of illegally constructed residential structures for which the FBiH Government determined that they are not eligible for any compensation for the illegally constructed structure shall receive a relocation allowance of KM 3,000.
-Occupants shall also be compensated with the EBRD policy requirements, they should be no worse off. - Occupants of illegally constructed weekend houses and illegally constructed nonresidential structures are subject to the provisions of the Expropriation Law and such cases shall not be submitted to the FBiH Government for consideration. - 3.
+- Resettlement and compensation of Project-Affected Persons shall be carried out in compliance with (a) applicable BiH/FBiH legislation, particularly Expropriation Law, (b) applicable EIB requirements (EIB's Environmental and Social Standards (2013): Standard 6 on Involuntary Resettlement) and (c) internationally accepted good practice. - 2.
+Owners and users residing in or using Project affected land at the time of the cut-off date are eligible to compensation or assistance, as long as they have been granted the right to compensation in the Decision on Expropriation as follows: - o Registered properties shall be compensated according to the Expropriation Law - Non registered properties, for which the legalisation process has been successfully completed before the Decision of Expropriation, shall undergo expropriation in accordance with the Expropriation Law. - O An exception Article above, the illegal building along the route of the Corridor Vc and the motorway routes Tuzla Brcko Orasje and Tuzla Zepce, which are built up to 31.12.2010. , the builder is entitled to compensation in the amount of the construction value of the facility.
+The right to compensation referred to builder who illegally built residential house on 31/12/2010 and had registered permanent or temporary residence, as evidenced by a certificate of the relevant authority. - Occupants of illegally constructed weekend houses and illegally constructed non-residential structures are subject to the provisions of the Expropriation Law and such cases shall not be submitted to the FBiH Government for consideration. - 3.
 Temporary impacts related to temporary occupation of land, for instance for construction purposes, shall be compensated, - 4.
 Any compensation shall be at replacement value, either through replacement by a similar property (the preferred option) or through cash compensation, - 5.
-Affected livelihoods shall be restored, as a minimum, or improved where possible, - Monitoring and evaluation of compensation and resettlement activities shall involve independent parties, - PAPs and host communities shall be engaged, informed and consulted during the whole course of RAP development, implementation and evaluation, - 8.
+Affected livelihoods shall be restored, as a minimum, or improved where possible, - 6.
+Monitoring and evaluation of compensation and resettlement activities shall involve independent parties, - 7.
+PAPs and host communities shall be engaged, informed and consulted during the whole course of RAP development, implementation and evaluation, - 8.
 The "cut-off" date for eligibility is the date when the Decision on Expropriation is made by the relevant authority as defined in the Expropriation Law, - 9.
 The borrower is to fund compensation for expropriation real property as well as expenses related to the implementation of moving and resettlement activities.